 Becoming a Student

-There are a number of factors to consider when choosing the degree programme that is right for you.
-Ask yourself what do you want from the degree qualification.
-If you want to pursue your life passion to study a particular subject or area of interest then you need to check out our degree programmes (Click here) to see if we offer something in your particular area of interest.
+It is important to choose the degree programme that is right for you.
+Whether you want to pursue your life passion to study an area of interest or you are considering a career change please check out UCC’s degree programmes (Click here) to see if we offer something in your particular area of interest.
+If you are not sure where your strengths lie or what exactly would suit you in terms of undergraduate degrees, then please do contact our team in the Mature Student Office firstname.lastname@example.org or 021 4901893.

 While it is vital to pick a course that you are interested in, it is also important to be aware of the career and further education options that may be available when you complete your degree.